DeanFeldman/Ubuntu-Health/README.md

 ## Deployment Notes

-The final hosted application link is provided in the final submission links section and in the submitted Word document.
+The final hosted application link is provided in the final submission links section and in the submitted document.

 Secrets are not stored in GitHub.
 Deployment environment variables must be configured in the deployment provider using the values from the submitted document.